JSD Management Inc. - Commercial Collection Agency

 What AI should not do, even if it can

-The frame that holds up under pressure is: AI owns the information layer, humans own the decision layer, and humans own all customer contact.
-The risk in poorly designed AI workflows is that boundary blurring, where decisions or communications start happening without anyone noticing.
+The frame that holds up is that AI owns the information layer, humans own the decision layer, and humans own all customer contact.
+The risk in poorly designed AI workflows is that boundary shifting, where a decision or a communication starts happening without a person in the loop, and nobody catches it until something goes wrong.

 Where JSD sits on this